 Abstract

 This deliverable describes the first release of the EGI Accounting Portal during EGI-Engage including the developments made during the first year of the EGI-Engage project.
 The EGI Accounting Portal receives data from APEL and ultimately from sites participating in the EGI and WLCG infrastructures as well as from sites belonging to other Grid organisations that are collaborating with EGI.
-This is crossed with metadata from other sources to offer a integrated view of accounting data on the EGI Infrastructure.
+This is crossed with metadata from other sources to offer an integrated view of accounting data on the EGI Infrastructure.

 COPYRIGHT NOTICE